JohannBlaesche/DS-Lab-Failures-in-cellular-apoptosis/README.md

 ./.venv/Scripts/activate
 ```

-hen install the package with
+Then install the package with

 ```shell
 pip install -e '.[dev]'